 Companies used to come to Blount County because of the low taxes and inexpensive labor and land.
 Today companies still enjoy the financial benefits choosing Blount County because of quality of life, labor, the community in a county that encompasses one third of the Great Smoky Mountains National Park yet lies only 15 minutes from metropolitan Knoxville.

 The people in Blount County live better and not only because of the scenery.
 The cost of living is 24 percent less than in America' top five cities and four percent below the national average.
 Dollars are stretched to cover things that might only be a dream in other cities.

 The weather in Blount County typically provides a mild variation of all four seasons.
 Average temperatures range from 48.7 degrees in the winter to 87 degrees in the summer.
 Blount County receives an annual total of 47.29 inches of rainfall.
 The area's average cumulative snowfall is 12.2 inches, usually coming in amounts of less than four inches at a time.

 Blount County is a fantastic place to live if you enjoy the outdoors.
-The southeastern corner of the county is included in the Great Smoky Mountains National Park, a mountain wilderness with more flora and fauna species than any national park in the county.
+The southeastern corner of the county is included in the Great Smoky Mountains National Park, a mountain wilderness with more flora and fauna species than any national park in the country.
 There are rocky balds to climb and trout streams to wade.
 For boaters there are Calderwood, Chilhowee and Tellico Lakes to the south, Ft.
 Loudon Lake to the north, and the floatable Little River.
-There are 6 golf course, including a County Club, swimming pools, riding stables and even hang gliding.
+There are 6 golf courses, including a country club, swimming pools, riding stables and even hang gliding.

 The Future...
 Blount County continues to grow with new residents and industry locating here.
 Blount County is on the cutting edge of city government, developing and implementing programs to provide a modern, safe and beautiful place to live.